ChainOrchestra/ChainOrchestra-SDK/tools/node-red-contrib-chainorchestra/README.md

   * The **Chaincode node** deploys chaincode.
   * The **Query node** runs a query.
   * The **Transaction node** executes a transaction.

+The nodes are documented with the [ChainOrchestra flow nodes](https://chainorchestra.github.io/ChainOrchestra-SDK/flowNodes.html).